(786) 301-3007

 It is extremely safe when performed by a professionally trained professional utilizing proper methods and tools.

-Once the vellous hair (peach fuzz) is removed will it grow back thicker?
+Once the vellus hair (peach fuzz) is removed will it grow back thicker?

 No this is physiologically impossible.
 The soft, fine vellous hair will grow back slowly - usually about 4 weeks.